The Environment

 For your reference, RETA has published a number of fact sheets on environmental issues:

-There are also large populations of mammals that rely on parts of the route approved by the AUC.
+There are also large populations of mammals that typically live along proposed routes for new overhead transmission lines.
 When the air is ripe with electrostatic and low frequency magnetic fields, and the irritating 24/7/365 buzz and hum, these animals will most probably disappear.

 One of the most easily observable environmental impacts of overhead high voltage lines is the significant and permanent loss of wildlife habitat due to the very wide rights-of-way that must be bulldozed and kept clear forever of bush and tree vegetation.
 On the other hand, buried power lines require very narrow rights-of-way.